 However the maps do not take into account any constraints other than ones detailed in the WEAG, for example; important habitats, species or other land use priorities.
-Therefore any woodland creation opportunities "supported" by these maps would still need further assessment including more detailed surveys to ensure these features are taken into account.
+Therefore any woodland creation opportunities "supported" by these maps would still need further assessment including more detailed surveys or data such as Golden Eagle territories to ensure these features are taken into account.